ntdbouque/Big-Data-Final-Project/README.md

 Pham Hoang Long: Member
 Do Quoc Dat: Member
 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the http://www.apache.org/licenses/ file for details.